surgiie/blade/README.md

     }
 }

-return Alert::class;
+return Alert::class; // required

 ```

+#### Anonymous Copmponent

-Or `components/alert` file exists in with the raw content for the anonymous component.
+In the above example of `<x-components.alert />`, if the `components/alert.php` file of the component path doesnt exist, it will assume a raw file of `components/alert` exists with the raw content for the
+file to be rendered as anonymous component.